Enabling you to operate a crypto business in Ireland by registering with the Central Bank of Ireland.

 The Central Bank will assess the additional information provided by you and notify you of its assessment and next steps.

 The Central Bank will notify you of its decision to either grant or refuse the registration.

 How we can help

-Buckingham Capital Consulting can advise you on the most appropriate and suitable license, based on your business model and plans.
-We can prepare, manage and obtain your license in the country of your choice and help you understand your regulatory and legal obligations.
+Buckingham Capital Consulting can advise you on the most appropriate and suitable licence, based on your business model and plans.
+We can prepare, manage and obtain your licence in the country of your choice and help you understand your regulatory and legal obligations.